Evaluation of the neutron background in cryogenic Germanium target for WIMP direct detection when using a reactor neutrino detector as a neutron veto system: Detector description

 Four identical WIMP detectors with HPGe targets are individually placed inside four identical neutrino detector modules.
 The experimental hall of this experimental configuration is assumed to be located in an underground laboratory with a depth of 910 m.w.e., which is similar to the far hall in the Daya Bay reactor neutrino experiment.
 The detector is located in a cavern of 20$\times$20$\times$20 $m^3$.
 The four identical cylindrical neutrino modules (each 413.6 cm high and 393.6 cm in diameter) are immersed into a 13$\times$13$\times$8 $m^3$ water pool at a depth of 2.5 meters from the top of the pool and at a distance of 2.5 meters from each vertical surface of the pool.
 The detector configuration is shown in Fig.\ref{fig:detector}.

 Each neutrino module is partitioned into three enclosed zones.
-The innermost zone is filled with Gd-LS, which is surrounded by a zone filled with unload liquid scintillator (LS).
-The outermost zone is filled with transparent mineral oil\cite{DayabayProp2007}.
+The innermost zone is filled with the 1\% Gd doped liquid scintillator\cite{GdLS2010}(2.6 m height, 2.4 m in diameter), which is surrounded by a zone filled with unloaded liquid scintillator (LS)(35cm thickness).
+The outermost zone is filled with transparent mineral oil(40cm thickness)\cite{Bayesian2008}.
 366 8-inch PMTs are mounted in the mineral oil.
 These PMTs are arranged in 8 rings of 30 PMTs on the lateral surface of the oil region, and 5 rings of 24, 18, 12, 6, 3 on the top and bottom caps.

-Each WIMP detector (136.6 cm height, 75.8 cm in diameter) consists of two components: the upper component is a cooling system with liquid Nitrogen (30 cm height, 52.8 cm in diameter) and the lower one is an active target of 246 Ge modules arranged in 6 columns (each column includes 4 rings of 20, 14, 6, 1) inside a 0.5 cm thick copper vessel (83.6 cm height, 53.8 cm in diameter).
+Each WIMP detector consists of a outer copper vessel(144.6 cm height, 82.8 cm in diameter and 0.8 cm thickness) which is surrounded a Aluminum(Al) reflector(0.2cm thickness) and inner copper vessel(116.6 cm height, 54.8 cm in diameter and 0.5 cm thickness).
+There is a vacuum zone between the outer and inner copper vessels (about 13 cm thickness).
+The part inside the inner copper vessel is made up of two components: the upper component is a cooling system with liquid Helium of very high purity(32 cm height, 54.8 cm in diameter) and the lower one is an active target of 246 Ge modules arranged in 6 columns (each column includes 4 rings of 20, 14, 6, 1).
 Each Ge module is made up of a copper vessel and a HPGe target: there is a HPGe target(6.2 cm height, 6.2 cm in diameter, $\sim$1 kg) in a 0.1 cm thick copper vessel (12.6 cm height, 6.4 cm in diameter).